 In accordance with the MMCRP, the subject MPR request was reviewed by CPUC to confirm that no new impacts or increase in impact severity would result from the requested MPR activities and that the subject request was within the geographic boundary of the Project study area.
-Additionally, the CPUC Environmental Monitor (EM) conducted a site visit of the requested work area on February 16, 2021.
 The following discussion summarizes this analysis for agriculture, air quality, biological resources, cultural resources, geology and soils, hazards and hazardous materials, land use, noise, paleontological resources, traffic and transportation, visual resources, water resources, and wildland fire.
 A list of bulleted conditions is presented to define additional information and clarifications regarding mitigation requirements.
 In some cases, these items exceed the requirements of the Mitigation Measures (MMs) and Applicant Proposed Measures (APMs) and are based on specific site conditions and/or are proposed conditions by SCE.

-Agriculture: No Important Farmland is located within the proposed MPR work areas.
+Agriculture: No Important Farmland is located within the proposed MPR work area.